mery54/teaching/README.md

 # teaching
-Docuements and ressources for students
+Documents and ressources for students and any interested person.
+Please send me feedbacks  when you have any comment or question or advice !